-- Click the Select Material button and on the LIBRARY MATERIALS panel of the Select Material dialog: - Choose a default fabric material for fabric accents and pillows placed into the current plan from the library, then click OK. - A selection of "Fabrics and Wall Coverings" can be found in the Core Catalogs. - Here, a blue Kerchief fabric is selected.
-To find it, Search for "Kerchief"
+- Choose a default fabric material for fabric accents and pillows placed into the current plan from the library, then click OK. - A selection of "Fabrics and Wall Coverings" can be found in the Core Catalogs. - Search for "Bubbles" and select one of the patterned fabrics in the Search results. - Click OK. - 6.
+Click Done, then Save 🔚 your work.